PDF(161.2 KB) View with Adobe Reader on a variety of devices

 Q1.
 Anyconnect DPD has an interval but no retries - how many packets does it have to miss before it marks the remote end as dead?

-A. From the client perspective, DPDs will only tear down a tunnel during the tunnel establishment stage.
-If the client encounters three retries(sends four packets) during the tunnel establishment stage and doesn't recieve a response from the primary VPN server, it will fall back to using one fo the back up servers if one is configured.
-However, once the tunnel has been established, missed DPDs will not have any impact on the tunnel from the clients perspective.
+A. From the client perspective, DPDs only tear down a tunnel during the tunnel establishment stage.
+If the client encounters three retries(sends four packets) during the tunnel establishment stage and does not recieve a response from the primary VPN server, it falls back to using one fo the back up servers if one is configured.
+However, once the tunnel has been established, missed DPDs do not have any impact on the tunnel from the clients perspective.
 The real impact of DPDs is on the VPN server as explained in the section DPDs and Inactivity Timers.

 Q2.
 Is the DPD processing different for AnyConnect with IKEv2?